 Best London Christmas Shopping Street Lights

-Regent Street was the first London Street to have Christmas Lights back in 1954.
+Street was the first London Street to have Christmas Lights back in 1954.
 For the last few years magnificent Spirit of Christmas angels have flown above Regent Street that echo those very first lights.

-Bond Street
+Bond Street Lights

-Piccadilly
+Piccadilly Christmas Lights

-At first glance Piccadilly Christmas Lights have Angels twinkling overhead, look again, those are not Angels but Anteros the Greek God of unrequited love.
+At first glance Piccadilly Christmas Lights have Angels twinkling overhead.
+Look again, those are not Angels but Anteros the Greek God of unrequited love.
 Why Anteros because of the famous statue of Anteros at Piccadilly Circus.
 Yes that’s right, all those loved up couple taking pictures of themselves in front of what they think is Eros, god of love and sex, are actually suggesting that their love is unrequited.

-Mayfair Shop Christmas Lights
+Mayfair Christmas Lights

-Seven Dials
+Seven Dials Christmas Lights

 Seven Dials is probably the prettiest roundabout in London.
 At Christmas Seven Dials Christmas Lights just makes it even prettier.